The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Ngorongoro Crater should be on your safari bucket list if you want to see lions in Tanzania.

-The lion’s density is very large compared to other parks in Tanzania or even in Africa.
+The lion population is substantial compared to other parks in Tanzania and across Africa.

 The wildlife statistics show that for every 3 Km², you can see a lion within the crater.

-By August 2022, eight pride of lions were identified and counted to 75 lions living within the crater.
+By August 2022, eight pride members were identified, bringing the total to 75 lions living within the crater.

-According to KopeLion, it gives the credit of being the area with the highest population of lions on Earth per square kilometer.
+According to KopeLion, it claims to be the area with the highest lion population per square kilometer on Earth.
 The total area is 264 km².

-Your chances of seeing lion hunts and killing are so high compared to the other places in East Africa, including the famous Maasai Mara in Kenya.
+Your chances of seeing lion hunts and seeing lions being killed are much higher than in other places in East Africa, including the famous Maasai Mara in Kenya.

 Read more about the best places to see lions in Africa.